 - Track their product updates and new offers.

 - Track their new links.(you could use some e-mail alerts to be notified when this happens)

 - Track their rankings increases and decreases.(same e-mail alerts work here also)

 - Track their Alexa growth.

 The difference from one rank or another in the search engines can mean a lot of possible clients.
-It’s normal that in the online environment you should closely track & spy on your competitors.
+It’s only normal that in the online environment you should closely track & spy on your competitors.
 Competitive intelligence is incredibly important in order to improve your strategies.
-Use these processes and tools and stay on top of your game!Photo credit: 1, 2
+The SEO tools can come really in handy for a quick and exhaustive analysis.